Kaustubh022/Kaustubh022/README.md

 - 👀 I’m interested in software engineering as well as front end development.
 - 🌱 I’m currently learning javascript and solving advace problem of sql.
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ... mail me on kaustubhmani06@gmail.com
+- 📫 contact me on kaustubhmani06@gmail.com
--

 <!---
 Kaustubh022/Kaustubh022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.